ablucher/The-Cancer-Targetome/README.md

 should see the Java source code, while users interested in the final aggregated drug-target interactions can find access data either as a mysql database dump or an abbreviated CSV file.

 #### Drug-Target Interactions CSV
-Here is the [text fileof drug-target interactions for 141 antineoplastic drugs](https://github.com/ablucher/The-Cancer-Targetome/tree/master/results_070717).
-It includes our assigned evidence levels for each piece of evidence supporting a drug-target interaction.
-This file was used for all analysis and figures generated in the manuscript under preparation (indicated above).
+The text file of all drug-target interactions and supporting evidence for 141 antineoplastic drugs can be found [here](https://github.com/ablucher/The-Cancer-Targetome/tree/master/results_070717).
+It includes assigned evidence levels (outlined below) for each piece of evidence supporting a drug-target interaction.
+This file was used for all analysis and figures generated in the manuscript under preparation indicated above.

 #### MySQL Database Dump
 The full drug-target interaction database can be downloaded as a mysql database dump.
 The database contains all drug-target interaction and bioactivity data with parent database, reference and experimental binding evidence lineage.